RoyceMou/UCL-IRDM-2016/README.md

 # UCL-IRDM-2016

+This is the code used to perform time series forecasting on the data from Kaggle's Global Energy Forecasting Competition 2012 - Load Forecasting.

 MLR.ipynb: The code used to run the MLR model.

 arima.R: The code used to run the ARIMA model.